The Importance of Hydrochloric Acid

 Your Stomach Needs to Be More Acidic Than You Might Think

-Your stomach needs to be strongly acidic, which means it needs to remain at a very low PH.
-On a scale of 1-14 in terms of PH, you need to be between levels of 1 to 3 PH in the stomach –which is very acidic.
+Your stomach needs to be strongly acidic, which means it needs to remain at a very low pH.
+On a scale of 1-14 in terms of pH, you need to be between the levels of 1 to 3 pH in the stomach –which is very acidic.

 Most people say, “Our bodies are supposed to be alkaline.”
 But this is not true.
 Only your blood should be alkaline, not your stomach.
 Your stomach needs to be highly acidic.